When in Finland

 In addition, at least one of the following conditions must be met:

 The registration is free of charge.
-The handling time of the registration is about six (6) weeks.
+The handling time of the registration is from 2 to 4 weeks on average.
+The processing time starts from the day you visit the service point.
 You will receive a notice, when the registration is done.

 Studying at Karelia UAS is beneficial to you